kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/03 - Methods of starting fire—then and now, and teaching kids/03 - Methods of starting fire—then and now, and teaching kids.md

 from "06 - Things Really Do Catch Fire/03 - Methods of starting fire—then and now, and teaching kids" where file.name != "03 - Methods of starting fire—then and now, and teaching kids"
 ```

+Should children be taught how to start fires?
+Depends on what.

+No one ues